devmohitagarwal/EV/README.md

 ## Installation

-EV, like any other javascript file,[just include it](https://www.tutorialspoint.com/javascript/javascript_placement.htm) in your project and all is set.
+**EV**, like any other javascript file,[just include it](https://www.tutorialspoint.com/javascript/javascript_placement.htm) in your project and all is set.

 ## Running with Docker